Matthew-Hsu/PiPass/README.md

 ## Testing Environment
 Development and testing was done using all the components from the Canakit Raspberry Pi 2 Complete Starter Kit with WiFi.
 A -=new=- Nintendo 3DS XL with the 9.8.0-25U firmware was used to verify functionality of 'Homepass'.

-PiPass has drivers pre-installed for Ralink, ZyDAS ZD1211/1211B, Atheros AR5007UG, and Realtek chipsets.
+The PiPass pre-made image has drivers pre-installed for Ralink, ZyDAS ZD1211/1211B, Atheros AR5007UG, and Realtek chipsets.
 The WiFi chipset that I tested on was the Ralink RT5370.

 <strong><a href="#table-of-contents">[Back to Top]</a></strong>

 ## Installation
 PiPass can be installed by downloading a pre-made image for your Raspberry Pi 2 or by downloading the source files here on GitHub and setting it up manually.
 Manual setup will be more work, but it has the advantage of being able to use PiPass on older Raspberry Pi models and other Linux based operating systems.

-##### PiPass Premade Image
+##### PiPass Pre-made Image
 PiPass can be downloaded through these mirrors:

 * <a href="https://drive.google.com/folderview?id=0B8bbfqFbkJvVfk55dzhwWUZNUkNpQ2lXMHk3bnZXOUl5V2FlOTZqX2RmZE9OQWZQOEJZYjA&usp=sharing" target="_blank">Mirror 1 @ Google Drive</a>.